Chapter 1. What Is Infrastructure as Code?

 An organization’s strategic goals typically filter down into goals for services and technology, which can cross teams such as product development, software engineering, platform engineering, and IT operations.
 These groups will have their own goals, objectives, and initiatives that infrastructure architecture needs to support.

-Figure 1-3 shows an example of how organizational goals, such as the ones described in “Introduction to FoodSpin and their strategy”, drive goals for an engineering organization, which in turn drive goals for the infrastructure architecture.
-Infrastructure as Code can be used to ensure environments are consistent across the path to production as well as across multiple production instances.
+Figure 1-3 shows an example of how organizational goals, such as those described in “Introduction to FoodSpin and its Strategy”, drive goals for an engineering organization, which in turn drive goals for the infrastructure architecture.
+Infrastructure as Code can ensure environments are consistent across the path to production and multiple production instances.
 Read about different types of environments in Chapter 12.

-Consistency across environments supports the engineering goal of improving software delivery effectiveness by making sure that test environments accurately reflect production environments.
-Consistency also reduces the amount of customization needed to provision new environments for adding products or expanding into new regions.
+Consistency across environments supports the engineering goal of improving software delivery effectiveness by ensuring that test environments accurately reflect production environments.
+Consistency also reduces the customization needed to provision new environments for adding products or expanding into new regions.

-It’s easier to automate operational capabilities like security, compliance, and recovery when infrastructure is built consistently.
-And having less variation between environments makes it easier to consolidate and simplify overall system architecture.
+When infrastructure is built consistently, it’s easier to automate operational capabilities like security, compliance, and recovery.
+Less variation between environments also makes it easier to consolidate and simplify overall system architecture.
 So this one goal for infrastructure architecture can support multiple higher-level goals for the organization.

 Use Infrastructure as Code to Optimize for Change

-One of the most fundamental reasons for adopting Infrastructure as Code, although it’s not universally understood in our industry, is to optimize the process for making changes to IT systems.
-When an organization finds that they’re failing to see value from their use of cloud and infrastructure automation, it is commonly because they have not approached these technologies as enablers for change.
+One of the most fundamental reasons for adopting Infrastructure as Code, although not universally understood in our industry, is to optimize the process for making changes to IT systems.
+If an organization fails to see benefits from adopting cloud and automation, the most common cause is not approaching them as enablers for change.

-Operations teams know that the biggest risk to a production system is making a change to it.6 The Iron Age approach to managing this risk, as mentioned earlier, is to add heavyweight processes to make changes more slowly and carefully.
+Operations teams know that the biggest risk to a production system is changing it.6 The Iron Age approach to managing this risk, as mentioned earlier, is to add heavyweight processes to make changes more slowly and carefully.
 However, adding barriers to making changes adds barriers to fixing and improving the quality of a system.

 Research from the Accelerate State of DevOps Report backs this up.
 Making changes frequently and reliably is correlated to organizational success.7

 Rather than resisting commercial pressures to make changes frequently and quickly, modern methods of change management, from lean to agile, lean into the idea that this is a good thing.
-Having the ability to deliver changes both rapidly and reliably is the secret sauce for resilient, highly-available, valuable systems in the digital age.
+The ability to deliver changes both rapidly and reliably is the secret sauce for resilient, highly available, valuable systems in the digital age.

 People raise several common objections when considering change as a goal for automation.
 These come from misunderstandings of how to use automation.